• Features

 Choose SMTP mailer

-configure mailer settings
+Configure mailer settings

 Once you’ve connected to the SMTP mailer, you can send a test email to make sure messages are being delivered.